-Many people have speculated that annual vaccination is responsible for cancer, immune-mediated diseases, kidney disease, and most common ailments of senior dogs and cats.
+Many people have speculated that annual vaccination is responsible for cancer, immune-mediated diseases, kidney disease, and the most common ailments of senior dogs and cats.
 So far, there is no clear evidence that annual vaccination has increased the incidence of any specific health problems.

-Vaccination is an important part of a pet's health and it should not be skipped.
-If cost is a problem there are several approaches you can take but each has advantages and disadvantages.
+Vaccination is an important part of a pet's health, and it should not be skipped.
+If cost is a problem, there are several approaches you can take, but each has advantages and disadvantages.

 Option One: Omit the Examination and Choose Vaccination Only.
 Prices Vary from Veterinarian to Veterinarian

 Some veterinarians are not comfortable administering vaccinations without completely examining the pet first.
 Others allow you the option of coming in for "vaccination only."
 Annual examination is recommended as part of basic care for any pet.
 The physical examination not only involves a professional assessment of the pet's condition but it is your opportunity to learn about what new products, technology, or services are available that you might otherwise never hear about.
-The importance of this cannot be over-emphasized but if vaccinations are needed, they may not need to be given in conjunction with a complete examination.
+The importance of this cannot be over-emphasized, but if vaccinations are needed, they may not need to be given in conjunction with a complete examination.
 In some states, "vaccination only" is not an option or there may be restrictions.

 Option Two: Vaccination Clinic